ukusormus/ci-security/ci-security-slides.md

 - dotnet list package --vulnerable in pipeline.

+## Lab: Check dependencies

+Lab for running vulnerability check for dependencies

 ## Package locks

 Why to lock packages and how to do it and how to generate bill of materials.

 ## License checks